italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

     * - **RP**
       - Relying Party (Leaf Entity)
     * - **SA**
       - Intermediate Entity or Intermediary.
-An intermediate entity that can handle all the Federation aspects of one or more RPs.
+An intermediate Entity that can handle all the Federation aspects of one or more RPs.
     * - **AA**
       - Attribute Authority, handler of the qualified attribues (Leaf Entity)